CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'schema markup,' 'structured data,' 'JSON-LD,' 'rich snippets,' 'schema.org,' 'FAQ schema,' 'product schema,' 'review schema,' 'breadcrumb schema' - these are exactly what users would mention.
+Excellent coverage of natural trigger terms users would say: 'schema markup,' 'structured data,' 'JSON-LD,' 'rich snippets,' 'schema.org,' 'FAQ schema,' 'product schema,' 'review schema,' and 'breadcrumb schema.'
+These are all terms users would naturally use.

 3 / 3